Adult Children of Divorce Face Different Challenges Than Children of Divorce

-Adult children of divorce also may begin to look at their childhood differently, and wonder if their parents were ever really happy together.
+Adult children of divorce may also look at their childhood differently and wonder if their parents were ever really happy together.
 They may begin to feel distrustful of their parents.
-Many adult children of divorce over-analyze their childhoods, looking for what went wrong in their parent’s marriage.
-Often they find that their parents stayed in an unhappy marriage for years just for their children’s sake.
+Many adult children of divorce overanalyze their childhoods, looking for what went wrong in their parent’s marriage.
+They often find that their parents stayed in an unhappy marriage for years, just for their children’s sake.
 This can be an upsetting realization, especially if they were shielded from their parent’s marital problems as children.

 2. They become their parent’s confidante

-When two parents with minor children make the decision to divorce, they (hopefully) protect their children from some of the drama of their divorce.
-They rightfully choose to not disclose the reasons for the divorce to them or, if they do, they disclose a watered-down version of the truth.
+When two parents with minor children decide to divorce, they (hopefully) protect their children from some of the drama of their divorce.
+They rightfully choose to not disclose the reasons for the divorce to them, or, if they do, they disclose a watered-down version of the truth.

-But, when two parents with adult children make the decision to divorce, they don’t try to protect their children as much, if at all.
+However, when two parents with adult children decide to divorce, they don’t try to protect their children as much, if at all.
 Their children become confidantes rather than children that need to be protected.
-They learn the whole truth of why their parents divorced, and the truth can be shocking.
+They learn the whole truth about why their parents divorced, and the truth can be shocking.
 Certain details that led to the divorce such as infidelity and money issues may be brought to light.

 The two parents may think that because their children are adults they will understand adult problems.
 As a result, some parents make their adult children their emotional sounding board during the divorce process.
-But many adult children of divorce can’t be their parent’s confidant, and they don’t want to be.
+The reality is that many adult children of divorce can’t be their parent’s confidant, and they don’t want to be.
 Just because they are adults who understand what adults go through doesn’t mean that it’s going to be any easier to hear about what made their parent’s marriage fail.
-When parents make adult children their confidantes, it can make them feel resentful towards their parents and ultimately end up hurting their parent/child relationship.
+When parents make adult children their confidantes, it can make them feel resentful toward their parents and ultimately end up hurting their parent-child relationship.

 3. They must navigate having divorced parents at family events

-Adult children of divorce don’t have to be dragged back and forth between houses, and they don’t have to have duplicates of everything at both houses.
-But, adult children of divorce still have to navigate family events with divorced parents, which can be a nightmare if they don’t get along.
+Adult children of divorce don’t have to be dragged back and forth between houses or have to have duplicates of everything at both houses.
+Still, adult children of divorce have to navigate family events with divorced parents.
+This can be a total nightmare if their parents don’t get along.

 Birthday parties, weddings, births of children, anniversaries, and holiday gatherings can be stressful situations for adult children of divorce.
 Sometimes, if the two parents have an amicable relationship, they can both attend those events with few problems.
-But, if the two parents do not get along, those joyous life events can suddenly become awkward and uncomfortable when they both attend.
-It can be even more awkward if they refuse to attend the same events.
-And, when one parent brings a new date or partner to a family event, tension can arise between the two ex-spouses, and this makes everyone at the party uncomfortable.
+However, if the two parents do not get along, those joyous life events can suddenly become awkward and uncomfortable.
+It can be even more awkward if they both refuse to attend the same events.
+If one parent brings a new date or partner to a family event, tension can arise between the two ex-spouses.
+This makes everyone at the party uncomfortable.
 Sometimes, if the two parents have a really bad relationship, their tension can severely impact the family gathering and even ruin it in extreme cases.

 Children of divorce are used to this; their parents have had a difficult relationship their whole lives.
-But for adult children of divorce, it’s a lot more difficult because they have the memories of their parents attending their childhood events together with no conflict.
+But for adults, it’s a lot more difficult because they have the memories of their parents attending their childhood events together with no conflict.
 They may yearn to go back to those times, even though they aren’t possible anymore.